turpeluren/blogelogeluren/src/pages/about.md

 title: "About"
 ---

-My name is Ture Goldkuhl aka turpelurpeluren or turpeluren.
+Hiii, I'm turpelurpeluren (formerly turpeluren).
 This blog is for getting my thoughts out easily but I also have a [personal website](https://turpelurpeluren.online).
+The blog is based on the [Astro Paper](https://astro-paper.pages.dev/) template by [Sat Naing](https://satnaing.dev/blog).
 Thanks for reading!